6 Easy Ways to Teach Kids to Show Gratitude this Easter

 Research shows that gratitude is linked with feelings of reward, improved sleep, and decreased depression and anxiety.
 There are measurable benefits to mental health and interpersonal relationships when humans feel gratitude.

-Giving compliments as soon as possible after the event or behavior takes place.
-This ensures the recipient feels recognized and appreciated in the moment.
+Give compliments as soon as possible after the event or behavior happens.
+This ensures the child feels recognized and appreciated in the moment.
 Praise should be respectful and not be centered around someone’s appearance or clothing.

 Compliments can be verbal, written, or given through gestures such as a smile or thumbs-up.